Close

 Teaching

-I am a Senior Fellow of the Higher Education Academy and contribute to teaching on maternal and perinatal Health across the School, at masters and PhD levels.
+I am a Senior Fellow of the Higher Education Academy and contribute to teaching maternal and perinatal Health across the School at the master's and PhD levels.
+Specifically, I teach on:

 Research

-Currently, I am Principal Investigator for the Google funded 'On Tackling In-transit delays for Mothers in Emergency' (OnTIME) project and co-investigator on the Bill and Melinda Gates foundation funded Implementation Science project for intravenous versus oral iron for iron deficiency anaemia in pregnant Nigerian women (IVON-IS) and post-partum women (IVON-PP).
+Currently, I am the Principal Investigator for the Google-funded 'On Tackling In-transit delays for Mothers in Emergency' (OnTIME) project and co-investigator on the Bill and Melinda Gates Foundation-funded Implementation Science project for intravenous versus oral iron for iron deficiency anaemia in pregnant Nigerian women (IVON-IS) and post-partum women (IVON-PP).

 I am interested in supervising research degree students working on various aspects of maternal and newborn health.